syaamkhandaker/TwilioMessagingBot/README.md

 now used as a verification system for us to see if the request is going through properly before we send it out to our 100+ users.
 I had also placed this code on another EC2 Instance that can be publicly viewed in order to externally accept/decline our own requests.
 This website can be publicly visited through the following link: http://ec2-18-118-131-34.us-east-2.compute.amazonaws.com:8080/.

+You can check out to this external website on my other repository named "TwilioMessagingBot-RequestVerificationWebsite".